Aeroluna/LunaCoopMod/README.md

 Old Raynor nerfs reverted.
 Double MULEs in particular should help out P0 Raynor.

+- Added behavior to Calldown MULE, will try to search for nearby mineral field to gather if not ordered directly.

+Ever get annoyed when you *slightly* missed a mineral field and your MULE just AFKed?
+Does not affect MULEs dropped too far away from minerals.

 - Buffed Viking Ripwave Missiles to additionally grant Gatling Cannons splash.
 - Added +8 vs. Mechanical damage to Viking Gatling Cannons.
 - Added faster transformation speed to Phobos Weapons System.

 Some ground Viking buffs because why not.

+- Reduced cost of Viking from 150/75 to 150/50.
+  - Reduced from 150/60 to 150/40 with Raynor's level 1 perk.
+  - Reduced from 225/42 to 225/28 with P3.

+Due to MULEs, you end up floating WAY more minerals than gas.
+This price reduction makes it easier to mass Vikings.

 - Reworked Hyperion weapons.
   - AOE attack turned into a proper weapon and is affected by buffs like attack speed.